 The next day the Duke and honor guard escorted us to the settlement of Ashvale.
 It is where the area gets its name, that and the breed of trees found in the area.
 Ashvale is built on the outskirts of ruins.
 The ruins are still somewhat dangerous with various forms of undead still wandering them, but the residents maintain a disciplined watch for such creatures.
 Groups will often lead expeditions in to retrieve valuable artifacts and materials.

 The people of the Duchy appear to be largely human and some dwarves, though it was not unusual for me to see tiefling wanderers from the burning plains and a few odd other races.
-I even met a couple of elves far from their home or the sea.
+I even met a couple of elves far from their homeland.
 The trade in the area is mainly with the capital of the kingdom, though there are traders who come from many miles ways.

 Mining is beginning to become a major portion of the economy.
 The region sports several gemstone mines, including emeralds.
 There is a small library in Ashvale.
 I found about a hundred volumes, all post-fall copies, of course.
 I traded a copy of our Codex of Tooling for a couple of supposed histories, The Red Book of Tolkien and something called Beowulf.
 Both are transcribed from the old tongue with the language largely intact.
 I am dubious of their historical value, but the stories are new to me.
 I will make a point of bringing them home for transcription.